French Open: History

 During World War II, the Tournoi de France was not held in 1940 and from 1941 through 1945 it took place on the same grounds, but those events are not recognized by the French governing body, the Fédération Française de Tennis.
 In 1946 and 1947, the French Championships were held after Wimbledon, making it the third Grand Slam event of the year.
 In 1968, the year of the French General Strike, the French Championships became the first Grand Slam tournament to go open, allowing both amateurs and professionals to compete.

 Since 1981, new prizes have been presented: the Prix Orange (for the player demonstrating the best sportsmanship and cooperative attitude with the press), the Prix Citron (for the player with the strongest character and personality) and the Prix Bourgeon (for the tennis player revelation of the year).
 In another novelty, since 2006 the tournament has begun on a Sunday, featuring 12 singles matches played on the three main courts.
 Additionally, on the eve of the tournament's opening, the traditional Benny Berthet exhibition day takes place, where the profits go to different charity associations.
 In March 2007, it was announced that the event would provide equal prize money for both men and women in all rounds for the first time.

 In 2010, it was announced that the tournament was considering a move away from Roland Garros as part of a continuing rejuvenation.
 Plans to renovate and expand Roland Garros have put aside any such consideration, and the tournament remains in its long time home.

-2022 finally saw a new tiebreaker format.
+The 2022 edition finally saw a new tiebreaker format.
 If the deciding set is tied at six-all, the match is decided in a 10-point format.
-Should the tiebreaker game be tied at 9-all, whoever scores two straight points wins.

-Expansion in the early 3rd millennium
+Should the tiebreaker game be tied at 9-all (or any tie hereafter), whoever goes two points ahead wins.
+The decision was made by the Grand Slam Board for all four Grand Slams "based on a strong desire to create greater consistency in the rules of the game at the grand slams, and thus enhance the experience for the players and fans alike", a statement from the Board read.
+The 2024 edition marked the first time that a member of the Big Three (Roger Federer, Rafael Nadal and Novak Djokovic) was not featured in the final since 2004.